ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 TEEP uses COSE for confidentiality of EATs and SUIT Reports sent by a TEEP Agent.
-The TEEP Agent obtains a signed EAT and then SHOULD encrypt it using the TAM as the recipient.
+The TEEP Agent obtains a signed EAT and then SHOULD encrypt it using the TAM as the recipient, unless the transport layer provides sufficient confidentiality protection or the TEEP Agent's deployment environment does not permit access to the TAM's public key.
 A SUIT Report is created by a SUIT processor, which is part of the TEEP Agent itself.
-The TEEP Agent is therefore in control of signing the SUIT Report and SHOULD encrypt it.
+The TEEP Agent is therefore in control of signing the SUIT Report and SHOULD encrypt it for the same reasons, to protect sensitive information from intermediate processors and transport mechanisms.
 Again, the TAM is the recipient of the encrypted content.
 For content-key distribution Ephemeral-Static Diffie-Hellman (ES-DH) is used in this specification.
 See Section 8.5.5 and Appendix B of {{RFC9052}} for more details.
 (If {{I-D.ietf-suit-firmware-encryption}} is used, it is also the same as discussed in